Nayos1337/cscg2020/crypto/crypto3/writeup.md

 And sure enough each public exponent was 3.
 So I had to update my knowledge about that attack :
 [Wikipedia](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Attacks_against_plain_RSA) states:

 > If the same clear text message is sent to e or more recipients in an encrypted way, and the receivers share the same exponent e, but different p, q, and therefore n, then it is easy to decrypt the original clear text message via the Chinese remainder theorem.
-Johan Håstad noticed that this attack is possible even if the cleartexts are not equal, but the attacker knows a linear relation between them.
+Johan Håstad noticed that this attack is possible even if the clear texts are not equal, but the attacker knows a linear relation between them.
 This attack was later improved by Don Coppersmith.

 Wikipedia mentions the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
 It is an alogrithm to solve equations (for x) of the type: